Graduate Theological Union

 Kaletsadike Argaw, MA

 M.A.
 Student Adam Strater

 The GTU Common M.A. is an exciting opportunity for you to explore theology and religion in response to the challenges posed by contemporary cultures.
 Our students seek to understand the issues and hope to make a difference with their pursuits.
 By studying with faculty and students from across the participating schools of the GTU community, our M.A. students experience true dialogue – talking with each other across what might be entrenched or insurmountable differences.

 An extensive range of themes and issues can be studied through various areas of concentration, expanding our traditional strengths in ethics, theology, Bible, and history to include art and religion, cultural and historical studies, Christian spirituality, homiletics, liturgical studies, and religion and psychology.
-Buddhist, Islamic, Jewish, and Orthodox Christian studies are also part of our program offerings.
+Buddhist, Hindu, Islamic, Jewish, and Orthodox Christian studies are also part of our program offerings.